Course Outline

 -

-Lecture: Address managing workload and priorities during transitions, focusing on controllable elements, and maintaining collaboration.
+Lecture: Discuss managing workload and priorities during transitions, focusing on controllable elements, and maintaining collaboration in a government setting.

 -